resolvingarchitecture/bisq-client-java/README.md

 * If local Bisq instance unable to reach the Bisq network via Tor, a notification will be published.
 * Communicates with Bisq node via http on localhost (requires HTTP Service).
 * Bisq uses Tor to connect to Bitcoin network if local Bitcoin node is not present.

-### Remote
-A remote version is best for light-weight clients such as mobile phones, RaspberryPis, etc.

-### Embedded
-An embedded version will be available once the APIs are reliably flushed out.
-It will be best for non-traders who are less price-sensitive and perhaps less technical.